 Without content, how would anyone know what you do.
 How would you demonstrate your expertise and show you have to offer?

 The content on your website is where you educate and explain what you do.
 This content is what will persuade (or not) the reader to take action.
 It needs to build trust and demonstrate the value of your company.
-This can then lead to someone taking an action such as purchasing a product, contacting about your services and signing up for a trial.
+This can then lead to someone taking an action such as purchasing a product, contacting about your services or signing up for a trial.

 The website design provides the first impression, makes the website easy to use and find what you’re looking for.
 The content is what turns visitors into sales, leads and results.